 Stern College offers a combined program in Occupational Therapy with Columbia University.
 During the first three years at SCW, students complete college requirements and prerequisites for Columbia’s OT program.
 They apply to the 2-year Columbia program during the fall semester of their junior year.
 Students are awarded the B.A. from Stern College after the first year at Columbia, and the M.S. upon completion of the program.

-Yeshiva University offers two combined programs with Columbia University and one with Tel Aviv University.
+Yeshiva University offers a combined program with Tel Aviv University.